Los Angeles Check Fraud Lawyer

 Check fraud is a type of theft crime.
 Even conviction for a white-collar crime can significantly damage your reputation.
 Upon conviction, you’ll have a criminal record that could make it difficult to find a job.
 Getting experienced legal help is key to protecting your future–even if you’re facing misdemeanor charges.

-Potential Defense Strategies in Check Fraud Cases
+Potential Defense Strategies in Check Fraud Cases in Los Angeles

-At the Rodriguez Law Group, our criminal defense attorneys have over 20 years of experience.
+At The Rodriguez Law Group, our criminal defense attorneys have over 20 years of experience.
 We won’t rest until we’ve explored every possible defense strategy in your case.
 Our goal is always to have the charges dropped or reduced–but we always prepare to advocate in front of a judge and jury at trial.

 Potential defense strategies in check fraud cases might include:

 - Lack of knowledge that the check was falsified or fraudulent

 - Constitutional violations during the investigation, interrogation, or criminal process

 An attempt to repay the funds is not a valid defense to check fraud.
 Proper restitution can, however, be used as a mitigating factor in sentencing decisions.

 It’s always best to consult an experienced attorney before taking any action on your own.
 We’ll sit down, listen to your side of the story, and discuss your defense options.
 Just give us a call today to get started.